Muennighoff/sgpt/README.md

 # For best performance: Muennighoff/SGPT-5.8B-weightedmean-msmarco-specb-bitfit
 tokenizer = AutoTokenizer.from_pretrained("Muennighoff/SGPT-125M-weightedmean-msmarco-specb-bitfit")
 model = AutoModel.from_pretrained("Muennighoff/SGPT-125M-weightedmean-msmarco-specb-bitfit")
+# Deactivate Dropout (There is no dropout in the above models so it makes no difference here but other SGPT models may have dropout)
+model.eval()

 queries = [
     "I'm searching for a planet not too far from Earth.",